Advice on Talking to Your Doctor

-Perhaps the only thing more frustrating than RED-S is trying to describe your situation to a doctor (or anyone else for that matter).
-Even if you know something isn’t right, your regular practitioner probably doesn't have the time or resources to help you explore the subtle underlying reasons why.
-Despite the fact that this is a frighteningly common issue in sport, athletes still represent a small sub-set of society and many doctors won’t see athletes with RED-S very often.
+Perhaps the only thing more frustrating than experiencing a RED-S related issue is trying to describe it to your doctor, or anyone else for that matter).
+Even if you know something’s not quite right, your regular practitioner probably doesn't have the time or resources to explore the underlying reasons why.
+Despite the fact that RED-S is a worryingly common issue in sport, athletes still represent a small subset of society and many doctors won’t see patients like you too often.

 2. Take some information with you.
-We would strongly suggest taking a copy of the RED-S clinical assessment tool to your appointment.
-The chances of your doctor ever having heard of RED-S is slim, so the sooner you can present them with the details, the better.
-If they aren't willing to read it or learn more, you may want to consider seeking a second opinion from some who is.
+The chances of your doctor having heard of RED-S are slim, so the sooner you can present them with the details, the better.
+Take a copy of the RED-S clinical assessment tool, or your own version of this example letter, to your appointment.
+If they aren't willing to read it or learn more, you may want to consider seeking a second opinion from someone who is.

 4. Make the most of what you've got.
 If you aren't able to go privately and your doctor doesn't have the capacity to look into your problem further, ask to be referred to special sports medicine practices.
-A sports medicine doctor is far more likely to a) know what RED-S is and b) be delve into it further if they don't.
+A sports medicine doctor is far more likely to a) know what RED-S is or b) explore it with you further if they don't.

 6. Remember you are not 'normal'.
-Be aware that certain athletes don't fit within 'normal' reference ranges for blood tests.
-For example, endurance athletes typically require more than double the iron levels of less active individuals.
-So, we suggest asking your medical practice for the actual test results and taking it to a specialist appointment.
+Be aware that often athletes don't fit within 'normal' test reference ranges, designed for members of the general population.
+For example, endurance athletes typically require more than double the iron levels of less active individuals, so even when you’ve been reassured your results are ‘within normal ranges’, it can’t hurt to ask for the actual test results and take it along to a specialist appointment.
 Also be aware that while your weight may sit within the 'normal' range, RED-S is not restricted to those with a low body weight and can occur in any athlete, of any size, at any time.
+Deeming someone ‘healthy’ based on their weight can be a harmful practice and lead to delayed investigation for, and identification of, RED-S.

-7. Be as honest as possible with yourself and your doctor about your relationship with food and training.
+7. Tell the truth.
+It’s essential to be as honest with both yourself and your doctor about your relationship with food and training as possible.
 If you are certain you don't display any disordered eating or exercise behaviours (like those described here) then be open to the possibility that you are unintentionally under-fueling.
 If you’re anxious about eating too much or gaining weight to the detriment of your sports performance, then mention it.
 If you’re not sure whether you eat enough to sustain your training load or hormone levels, then tell them.
 And, if you think you might have a full blown eating disorder or exercise addiction then be honest about it.

 You should never ever feel ashamed or embarrassed while talking to your doctor.
 They'll have seen and heard far worse things than whatever you’ll come out with, so this is your opportunity to have a judgement-free conversation with someone who can help.
 Seize it.

 8. Trust your instincts.
 Chances are, you’re an athlete who would be willing to push through most things if it meant continuing your training.
-If you’re willing to seek some help about your situation, then you need to be equipped with how best to gain the advice you need whilst avoiding further frustration.
+If you’re willing to seek some support, then it helps to come equipped with how best to gain the advice you need whilst avoiding further frustration.
 Arm yourself with as much understanding of your own health picture as possible and don’t give up if you don’t get everything you need from your first appointment.
+“You might find that your doctor is a lot more helpful than you’d expected, if you just know what to ask.” - Period Repair Manual by Lara Briden